bormaxi8080/osint-timeline/DRAFT.md

 Twikit - Twitter API Scraper without an API key Twitter Internal API: https://github.com/d60/twikit

 pydig - a DNS query tool written in Python: https://github.com/shuque/pydig

+Giving you the ability to generate invisible text that you can then use to communicate with or use for Canary traps.
+Inzerosight browser extension + npm package for encoding zero width + encryption: https://github.com/planetrenox/inzerosight

+PersistenceSniper - Powershell module that can be used by Blue Teams, Incident Responders and System Administrators to hunt persistences implanted in Windows machines: https://github.com/last-byte/PersistenceSniper

 ----